GOLI-SUMANTH/TODO-APP/README.md

 # TODO-APP
-#### This is a task management application, developed using Spring Framework and Java as programming language.
+## This is a task management application, developed using Spring Framework and Java as programming language.

+- The main ideology behind creating this ToDo list is related to the list of tasks you need to perform or  want to perform.
+This project allows users to perform CRUD operations such as add, update, view, and delete.

 ## Features